How would you like it if all your students had at least one amazing personal statement essay by the end of the first quarter of their senior year?

 This lesson not only gives an overview of the personal statement but also takes students through the writing process step-by-step!

-Check out THIS RESOURCE to a great Google Slides lesson on how to write a personal statement, a digital checklist students can use for giving peer feedback, and a rubric/scoring guide!
+Check out THIS RESOURCE for a great Google Slides lesson on how to write a personal statement, a digital checklist students can use for giving peer feedback, and a rubric/scoring guide!

 If you found this article helpful, share it with your teacher friends and colleagues!